Hyatt Credit Card $15K First Year Sweet Spot

 While different people will value spending money on this card differently, it is worth explicitly calling out the sweet spot that exists for spending at least $15,000 on the card per year, especially the first year.

-Category 1-4 free night certificate
+Category 1-4 free night award

 If you get the World of Hyatt Credit Card, you’re probably going to want to spend $15,000 to earn the full bonus, if you can.
-If you’re going to spend $15,000, then you’re going to get a ton of value beyond that, as you’ll also earn an anniversary Category 1-4 free night certificate (assuming the spending is within a calendar year).
+If you’re going to spend $15,000, then you’re going to get a ton of value beyond that, as you’ll also earn an anniversary Category 1-4 free night award (assuming the spending is within a calendar year).

 Ordinarily, a Category 4 hotel would cost 12,000-18,000 points per night, so spending that $15,000 would get you a night at one of those hotels.

-Now, whether or not you actually want to value that free night certificate at up to 18,000 points is up to you.
+Now, whether or not you actually want to value that free night award at up to 18,000 points is up to you.
 Given the lack of flexibility (you have to redeem at exactly a Category 4 to maximize value, it’s only valid for a year, etc.), some might apply a discount to valuing it.

 Six additional elite nights